hphelion/documentation/community/community.faq.md

 The seed machine is a single node that is effectively just an installer.
 Its sole purpose is to create the undercloud, and that is all.
 This is the equivalent of your workstation, laptop, or maybe staff-shell (if you ever used it).
 It uses nova, glance and heat to install the undercloud.

-This is not a full OpenStack installation, it is a cut-down installation providing only the software required in order to enable the installation of the undercloud onto physical systems in the data center.
+This is not a full OpenStack installation; it is a cut-down installation providing only the software required in order to enable the installation of the undercloud onto physical systems in the data center.

 ####How do I create a VM for the Seed based on the CloudOS specifications? #### {#createVM}